samirergaibi/python-stuff/README.md

-# Small Python scripts/projects for leaning purposes
+# Small Python scripts/projects for learning purposes

 Just a repo that contains some python scripts/projects created for learning purposes and for fun 😀